NekoLuka/raneto-wiki-files/docs/Docker/Swarm/volumes.md

----
-Title: How volumes work in swarm mode
----

 ## How volumes work in swarm mode

 When you have multiple services with a volume, all services use the same